How to Survive the Mobile-First Indexing Era

 - Crawl Rate: Google might increase the rate at which it crawls your site to find all of your mobile pages.
 Make sure your site doesn’t slow down as a result.
 Slow site speed is another one of our common SEO mistakes of 2018 because it negatively impacts both SEO and user experience.

 The mobile-first indexing era is upon us.
 Is your website ready?
 With this technical SEO checklist, you can take steps to improve your website’s search visibility.
-If you’re unsure how to implement some of these steps, or you need help navigating the complex world of SEO, contact GPO.
-We’re happy to provide a free SEO audit to show you how your site stacks up against the competition.
+If you’re unsure how to implement some of these steps, or you need help navigating the complex world of search-optimized content, contact GPO.